tests-always-included/restify-router-magic/README.md

 Let me know if these features would be appealing.

 * Ability to show the registered routes.
+* Ability to get URIs that are mapped to named routes, similar to Restify.
 * Using multiple Router Magic calls and having directories map to different URI base paths.
 * Allowing or showing how route files can handle routes that have deeper URIs without making a filesystem structure to match.
 This may be an anti-pattern, but I could see some reasons that people would want to support it.
 * Serving static files automatically.